rweigel/phys260/Capacitance/Capacitance.md

 1. how much work (in Joules) the electric field did on the charge: $-q_o(V(b)-V(a))$, and
 2. the change in electric potential energy (in Joules): $+q_o(V(b)-V(a))$.

+### Electric Field Equations

+Thus far, you have enountered the equations for the electric field for four charge configurations:

+* Large and uniformly charged sheet of charge: $E=|\sigma|/2\epsilon_o$, with direction perpendicular to the sheet and direction determined by the sign of $\sigma$.
+* Point charge at the origin: $E=k|q|/r^2$ directed radially with direction determined by the sign of $q$.
+* Uniformly charged shell centred on the origin: $E=k|q|/r^2$ outside and zero inside.
+(Outside the shell the field is the same as if all of the charge is at the origin.)
+* Long line of charge: $E=2k/r$, directed radially with direction determined by the sign of $q$; $r$ is the perpendicular distance from the line.

 # Parallel Plates

 An equal and opposite amount of charge is placed on two conducting and parallel plates, as shown on the left in the following figure.
 On the right, a side view of the plates is shown.
 The area of the plates, $A = w^2$, is much larger than shown, so the width, $w$, is much larger than the separation distance, $d$.
 Assume $Q$ is positive.